Environmental Action and Governance

 • Almquist, Z. W., E. S. Spiro, and C. T. Butts (2016).
 “Shifting Attention: Modeling Follower Relationship Dynamics among US Emergency Management-related Organizations During a Colorado Wildfire.”
 In: Social Network Analysis of Disaster Response, Recovery, and Adaptation.
 Ed. by A. Faas and E. Jones.
 Philadelphia, PA: Elsevier.

-• Maas, P., Z. W. Almquist, E. Giraudy, and J. Schneider (2020).
-Using social media to measure demographic responses to natural disaster: Insights from a large-scale Facebook survey following the 2019 Australia Bushfires. arXiv preprint arXiv: 2008.03665.
+• Maas, P., Z. W. Almquist, E. Giraudy, and J. Schneider (2025).
+Evacuation decisions in response to natural disasters: Insights from a large-scale social media survey. arXiv preprint arXiv:2008.03665.

 • Almquist, Z. W. and C. T. Butts (2014).
 Evolving Context: Evidence from Temporal Change in Organizational Collaboration over the course of the 2005 Katrina Disaster.